radiumone-engage/r1-engage-android/README.md

 **Adding Mopub SDK and its adapter**

-Make sure you have your mopub account setup in Mopub website and have created all the ad placements required by your application.
+Make sure you have your Mopub account setup in Mopub website and have created all the ad placements required by your application.
 Here is the link to integrate Mopub SDK with your application,

 https://github.com/mopub/mopub-android-sdk/wiki/Getting-Started